Mitali10/team14/docs/index.md

 ![Undersample](images/undersample.png)

 We also tried employing a combination of undersampling and oversampling to balance the distortion caused in minority class if we overpopulated it too far.
 For this we used RandomUnderSampler from the imblearn undersampling library.
-We were inspired by the approach of this article: https://machinelearningmastery.com/random-oversampling-and-undersampling-for-imbalanced-classification.

 ## 4.3 Logistic Regression: